Implicit Diffusion: Efficient Optimization through Stochastic Sampling: PROBLEM PRESENTATION

 where $s_\theta: \R^d \times [0,T] \to \R^d$ is a parameterized {\em score function} \citep{hyvarinen2005estimation,vincent2011connection,ho2020denoising}.
 Its aim is to reverse a forward process $\ud X_t = -X_t \ud t + \sqrt{2} \ud B_t$, where we have sample access to $X_0 \sim \pdata \in \cP$.
 More precisely, denoting by $p_t$ the distribution of $X_t$, if $s_\theta \approx \nabla \log p_t$, then the distribution of $Y_T$ is close to $\pdata$ for large $T$ \citep{anderson1982reverse}, which allows approximate sampling from $\pdata$.
 Implementations of $s_\theta$ include U-Nets \citep{ronneberger2015u} or Vision Transformers that split the image into patches \citep{peebles2023scalable}.
 We present for simplicity an unconditioned model, but conditioning (on class, prompt, etc.) also falls in our framework.

 We are interested in optimizing through diffusion sampling and consider $\pi^\star(\theta)$ as the distribution of $Y_T$.
-A key example is when $\theta_0$ represents the weights of a model $s_{\theta_0}$ that has been pretrained by score matching (aiming to have $\pi^\star(\theta_0) \approx \pdata$), and one wants to finetune the target distribution $\pi^\star(\theta)$, for example in order to increase a reward $R: \R^d \to \R$.
+A key example is when $\theta_0$ represents the weights of a model $s_{\theta_0}$ that has been pretrained by score matching and one wants to finetune the target distribution $\pi^\star(\theta)$, e.g.~in order to increase a reward $R: \R^d \to \R$.
+Figure~\ref{fig:flowchart} situates our contribution within the broader literature on this problem (see details in Appendix \ref{apx:additional-related-work}).
 Note that this finetuning step does not require access to $\pdata$.
-As for Langevin dynamics, we consider in our algorithms approximations in discrete time of the process \eqref{eq:diffusionback}.
+As for Langevin dynamics, we consider in our algorithms discrete approximations of the process \eqref{eq:diffusionback}.
 However in this case, there exists no natural functional $\cG$ minimized by the sampling process.
-An alternative to \eqref{eq:diffusionback} is the ordinary differential equation (ODE)
+An alternative to \eqref{eq:diffusionback} producing the same marginal distributions is the ordinary differential equation (ODE)

-We note that it is possible to both optimize some reward with our method and perform score matching from $\pdata$ in a single training loop (e.g. by linear combination of the objectives).
-Finally, other approaches including guidance or finetuning by RL-based methods are discussed in Appendix \ref{apx:additional-related-work}.

-\section{Methods}
+\section{METHODS}

-Solving the optimization problem \eqref{eq:optim-main} with first-order methods presents several challenges, that we review here.
+The objective \eqref{eq:optim-main} presents several challenges, that we review here.
 We then introduce an overview of our approach, before detailing our algorithms.